I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 How to Rock Your Jeans

-- Wear the right type of shoes to complement whatever pair of jeans you are wearing.
+- Wear the right type of shoes to compliment whatever pair of jeans you are wearing.
+Knee high boots look amazing over skinny jeans, and a great pair of heels goes with any style just about.

-- Know every single pair of jeans is going to fit everyone's body differently and pick a pair that flatters you.
+- Know every single pair of jeans is going to fit everyone's body differently and pick a pair that flatters your figure and work it.

 - You should always be able to breathe in your jeans.
-If you have to sit down slowly to keep the zipper zipped, then you're probably wearing the wrong size.
+If you have to sit down slowly to keep the zipper zipped, and your backside from bursting out at the seams then you're probably wearing the wrong size.
+I like for my jeans to fit my curves snug too, but jeans shouldn't look like they've been painted on.
+Plus if you wear your jeans too many sizes too small they won't last very long.

 Jeans for All Body Types

-Every woman has a body that is shaped beautifully different, so dress to flatter and show off your shape.
-The perfect pair of jeans can help enhance certain areas that you want to flaunt while drawing attention away from certain areas you would rather not showcase.
-Some jeans even come with built-in control panels or padding.
+Every woman has a body that has been designed beautifully unique, and different.
+So dress to flatter it and show off your natural shape, embrace and love your body.
+The perfect pair of jeans can help certain areas that you want to highlight while drawing attention away from certain areas you would rather not showcase and put on display.
+Some jeans even come with built-in control panels or extra padding if you need it.
 These little added features can help cinch or add a little something extra by giving mother nature a little bit of a boost (pun intended).
 A sexy pair of great fitting jeans can do amazing things for a woman's body.
 "What type of jeans should you wear?" you ask.
 Base that on your body type—what works for some will not work for others.

-A pair of great-fitting jeans can hide a multitude of heinous and embarrassing problems by enhancing and contouring the positives, giving you a classy look.
-If you have chunky thighs, wear flare legs to balance out the top and bottom.
-If you have a large backside, (which, by the way, I give a big thank you to J-Lo from all us thick-boned ladies) wear higher cut jeans to keep them from sliding around, otherwise you'll be spilling out all over the place.
-I know this from experience.
-Some jeans even have a built-in minimizer on the inside tummy panel to help slim your hips and belly.
+A pair of great-fitting jeans can hide a multitude of heinous and embarrassing problems by enhancing and contouring the positives, giving you a classy, polished look.
+If you have chunky thighs, balance them out by wearing flare legs to balance out the top and bottom.
+If you have a large backside, (which, by the way, I give a big thank you to J-Lo and Iggy from all us thick-boned ladies) wear higher cut jeans to keep them from sliding around and causing a waist gap.
+Otherwise you'll be spilling out all over the place, trust me I know this from experience.
+Some jeans even have a built-in minimizer (girdle) on the inside tummy panel to help slim your hips and belly.
+Make sure you get the right size with these types of jeans though, or good luck on trying to breathe.

 Flatter That Body